 - ODU – Phytoplankton Laboratory, College of Sciences, Chesapeake Bay Program

-The Partnership has been honored to receive awards from our partners and sponsors:
+The Partnership has been honored to receive awards:

 Volunteer Hampton Roads 2018

 Elizabeth River Project 2013-2020

 Norfolk Tree Commission 2017

 “Project of the Year: Midfields Wetlands Walk”